jandoG/napari_interactive_image_cropping/README.md

 ### Installation
 - Use the environment file unser `set_up_instructions` to install napari and other required libraries.
+- Keep the script `imgprocessing_functions.py` next to the jupyter notebook while running.

 *This project was original done in collaboration with Ksenia Kuznetsova, PhD at Vastenhouw lab (Oct 2021, MPI-CBG, Dresden).
 The code is published with permission.*